Cray-HPE/docs-csm/operations/security_and_authentication/Change_Air-Cooled_Node_BMC_Credentials.md

 All air-cooled and liquid-cooled BMCs share the same global credentials.
 The air-cooled Slingshot switch controllers (Router BMCs) must have the same credentials as the liquid-cooled Slingshot switch controllers.

-The `sat bmccreds` command is not able to target air-cooled nodes directly.
-It can, however, target nodes by their component name (xname).
-The following procedure uses xnames to target nodes.
+The `sat bmccreds` command is only able to target specific Node BMCs by their component name (xname).
+To target just the air-cooled node BMCs, a list of their xnames must be passed into the command.

 ## Prerequisites